JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-lifecycle.md

 {type="tip"}

-When working with coroutines in multiplatform lifecycles, remember that the `Lifecycle.coroutineScope` value is tied to the `Dispatchers.Main.immediate` value which might be unavailable on desktop targets by default.
+When working with coroutines in multiplatform lifecycles, remember that the `Lifecycle.coroutineScope` value is tied to the `Dispatchers.Main.immediate` value, which might be unavailable on desktop targets by default.
 To make coroutines and flows in lifecycles work correctly with Compose Multiplatform, add the `kotlinx-coroutines-swing` dependency to your project.
 See [`Dispatchers.Main` documentation](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-dispatchers/-main.html) for details.

-Learn more:
-* about the way lifecycle works in navigation components in [](compose-navigation-routing.md).
+* Learn how the lifecycle works in navigation components in [](compose-navigation-routing.md).
-* about the multiplatform ViewModel implementation in [](compose-viewmodel.md) page.
+* Learn more about the multiplatform ViewModel implementation on the [](compose-viewmodel.md) page.

 ## Mapping Android lifecycle to other platforms